cyberbotics/webots/docs/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 ### Compound Solid

 It is possible to build [Solid](../reference/solid.md) nodes more complex than what we have seen before by aggregating [Shape](../reference/shape.md) nodes.
-In fact, both the physical and the graphical properties of a [Solid](../reference/solid.md) can be made of several[Shape](../reference/shape.md) nodes.
+In fact, both the physical and the graphical properties of a [Solid](../reference/solid.md) can be made of several [Shape](../reference/shape.md) nodes.
 Moreover each[Shape](../reference/shape.md) node can be placed in a [Transform](../reference/transform.md) node in order to change its relative position and orientation.
 Group nodes can also be used to group several sub-nodes.